Margaret Thesier Lashbrook

 Christmas without Leland or Ruth was just too much for her heart to take and she passed away in her sleep as did Leland.

-This story about Marguerite was written by her grandson, Blaine Lashbrook.
+This story about Aunt Margaret was written by her grandson, Blaine Lashbrook.